 Natural wood is often the material of choice in outdoor sheds, because of its appealing looks.
 Some woods, however, will rot or deteriorate over time.
 Look for woods that have natural resins that make them more weather-resistant, such as cedar.
 Even these should be coated with a sealant or preservative to protect them from harmful UV rays.
 A clear stain will also protect the wood’s natural beauty.

-Need to find a pro for your storage shed?Find Pros
+Ready to start your storage shed?Find Pros

 Vinyl siding is another good option for outdoor sheds, since it takes little to no maintenance.
 If your home is already sided with vinyl, this is a particularly fitting option.